-For 50 years, Birlas and Tatas had a FREE REIGN in Indian business.. they could be the sole middlemen for export and imports of the country.. or get all government contracts or create an ENTIRE city while selling Iron and Steel at ..
+For 50 years, Birlas and Tatas had a FREE REIGN in Indian business.. they could be the sole middlemen for export and imports of the country.. or get all government contracts (with help from a government contracts lawyer or two) or create an ENTIRE city while selling Iron and Steel at ..
 Cost PLUS pricing (so every Rupee spent on Jamshedpur brought the Tatas 15 paise from the Indian Exchequer and consumer since the Iron and Steel pricing was CONTROLLED!)…

 .. or Tatas and Birlas could get PRIME land in Delhi and Bombay at peanuts.. for their own business purposes while they also did research work!

 Under the Garb of charity and altruism..
 India’s socialist and Non-violent idealists raped the country DAY IN and DAY OUT!

 India loses roughly $6.8 billion ANNUALLY to Electricity theft.. and that is because India’s electricity is nationalised through State Electricity Boards (SEBs).

 So who pays for this $6.8 BILLION?
 The poor.. finally!
 Because the Rich and the powerful are the ones who steal it the most!
 And who goes without the electricity that could have come through HAD that $6.8 billion a year recovered and Spent?
 The poor rural farmer!